-If a child has or is suspected of having a SEN, a dated record should be kept of:
+If a child has or is suspected of having a neurodivergent pathway or developmental delay, a dated record should be kept of:

-- the initial cause for concern and the source of this information, (the progress check at age two and/or outcomes of previous interventions). - the initial discussion with parents raising the possibility of the child's SEN - the views of the parents and other relevant persons including, wherever possible, the child's views; - the procedures followed with regard to the Code of Practice to meet the child's SEND e.g. SEN action plan, referrals to external agencies and for statutory assessment - evidence of the child's progress and any identified barriers to learning - advice from other relevant professionals; and all subsequent meetings with parents and other persons and any subsequent referrals
+- the initial cause for concern and the source of this information, (the progress check at age two and/or outcomes of previous interventions) and key worker observations. - the initial discussion with parents raising the possibility of the child's SEN - the views of the parents and other relevant persons including, wherever possible, the child's views; - the procedures followed with regard to the Code of Practice to meet the child's SEND e.g. SEN action plan, referrals to external agencies and for statutory assessment - evidence of the child's progress and any identified barriers to learning - advice from other relevant professionals; and all subsequent meetings with parents and other persons and any subsequent referrals